BIOL3272-5272/biostats2020/_pages/modules.md

 author_profile: true
 ---

-To access class slides and materials, please click on the links for each week below.
+This is the location of the most comprehensive guide to each class / week / homework.
+A one stop shop.
+Click on the links for each week below.

 {% include base_path %}